GSA/search-gov-website/indexing/pdf-metadata.md

 **Detail:** Similar to a title, a descriptive file name makes file content clear when a user downloads the file.
 We strongly recommend you do not use the default file name suggested by your scanner or PDF program, and instead insert the document title into the file properties using Adobe Acrobat or other PDF program.
 If a title is not set in the PDF file properties, the file name will appear in the search results page in place of the title.
 It’s best practice to use hyphens to separate words, rather than underscores.
 [Avoid using space characters and these uncommon characters in your file names.](https://www.mtu.edu/umc/services/digital/writing/characters-avoid/)

-**Used In:** If title isn’t set -- Query matching, term frequency matching
+**Used In:** Query matching, term frequency matching, and if the `title` tag is absent, the file name will be presented as the search result title.

 **Read More:**
  * [The Ultimate Guide for an SEO-Friendly URL Structure — Search Engine Journal](https://www.searchenginejournal.com/technical-seo/url-structure/)
  * [Filenames and file types — Google](https://developers.google.com/style/filenames)
  * [What are good file naming conventions? — Oregon State University](https://webtech.training.oregonstate.edu/faq/what-are-good-file-naming-conventions)

-## Make text in the document is searchable:
+## Ensure text in the document is searchable:
-**Detail:** Search engines don’t provide readability for image only PDFs.
-If a PDF is created through a scan it often will be an image, preventing the text from being used to help find the file in customer searches.
+**Detail:** Search engines don’t provide readability for image-only PDFs.
+Many PDFs now are created digitally, and the text is embedded in the file. however, if a PDF is created through a scan it often will be an image without embedded text, meaning the content cannot used to help find the file in search.
 Run all scanned PDFs through Optical Character Recognition (OCR) to convert from an image to fully searchable text.
 For guides on running OCR we suggest [How to search a PDF](https://www.adobe.com/acrobat/resources/how-to-search-pdf.html) (instructions) or [How to Create a Searchable PDF File](https://acrobatusers.com/tutorials/how-to-create-a-searchable-pdf-file/) (video)

 **Used In:** Query matching, term frequency matching